CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 {{%/notice%}}

-### <span>Number of Supported Route Entries, b By Platform</span>
+### <span>Number of Supported Route Entries, by Platform</span>

-The following tables list the number of MAC addresses, layer 3 neighbors
-, and LPM routes validated for each forwarding table profile for the various supported platforms.
-If you aredo not specifying any profiles as described above, the *default* values are the ones that the switch will use.
+The following tables list the number of MAC addresses, layer 3 neighbors and LPM routes validated for each forwarding table profile for the various supported platforms.
+If you are not specifying any profiles as described above, the *default* values are the ones that the switch will use.

 {{%notice tip%}}

-The values in the following tables reflect results from our testing on the different platforms wethat Cumulus Networks supports, and maywhich might differ from published manufacturers' specifications provided about these chipsets.
+The values in the following tables reflect results from our testing on the different platforms we support, and may differ from published manufacturers' specifications provided about these chipsets.

 {{%/notice%}}